allanino/DNA/README.rst

       -e          encode file and save it as .dna
-      -s          encode file and save it as .splitted.zip -d          decode .dna file and save as .decoded -j          decoded .splitted.zip file and save it as .decoded
+      -s          encode file and save it as .splitted.zip -d          decode .dna file and save as .decoded -j          decode .splitted.zip file and save it as .decoded

 As a example, we can decode one the `files`_ encoded by the authors of the paper.
 Suppose you have cloned this repo with its examples folder: